One seat available! Book last seat for a discount of 5% off single occupancy rate.

 This National Scenic Byway passes through some of the most spectacular scenery in the country.
 The landscape varies from the muddy waters of Turnagain Arm to the icy blue glaciers that hang almost to the sea.
 Wildflowers and waterfalls brighten every corner of the road as it glides below rough mountains that pierce thick, heavy clouds.
 Only Alaska’s Seward Highway can offer this particular mix created by climate, geography, and geology.

 Get up close and personal to the icebergs on this scenic float suitable for all ages.
 Experienced guides will row you right up to picturesque icebergs on Spencer Lake.
-The panoramic views of the Spencer Glacier and surrounding mountains are beautiful on this Alaskan tour.
-From Spencer Lake, raft 7 river miles down the pristine Placer River, where the river meets back up with the train tracks the Glacier Discovery train will stop to pick us up.
+The panoramic views of the Spencer Glacier and surrounding mountains are beautiful.
+From Spencer Lake, raft 7 river miles down the pristine Placer River, where the river meets back up with the train tracks the Glacier Discovery train will stop to pick you up.

 Return to the Portage depot where you continue travel with your ATG guide and coach to Seward.